centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

   suddenly disconnecting, etc.
   By default, each output has an automatic failover that will always store data in retention files and replay it when the primary output recovers from its error state.
-This is desirable in 99% of the case.
+This is desirable 99% of the time.
 Alternatively, you can specify another output that will act as a failover if needed.
 Retry interval
   When the output is in an error state, this parameter